beaswift/southern_exposure/README.md

 # Southern Exposure

 Southern Exposure is an automated software for managing the watering and lighting of plants - both indoors and outdoors.
-Utitlizing REACT.js, Node.js, SQLite3, Express and Python the software allows someone to utilize a Raspberry Pi to set up zones for varied watering and lighting schedules and settings for different sections of a garden, greenhouse, or vertical garden.
+Utitlizing REACT.js, Node.js, SQLite3, Express and Python the software allows someone to use a Raspberry Pi to set up zones for varied watering and lighting schedules and settings for different sections of a garden, greenhouse, or vertical garden.

 With this application you are able to
 - Create scheduled waterings for multiple zones